brotatotes/bht-automation/bht gen 3/Luke/Chapter 6/Luke 6 35 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 00:41:27
+- Timestamp: 12-19-2023 01:09:19
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 87
+- BHT Word Count: 80
-- BHT Commentary Usage: 45.0%
+- BHT Commentary Usage: 43.86%
-- BHT Quality Score: 1.5085075073380705
+- BHT Quality Score: 1.4584482451425316
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (57):
-	['and', 'anxiety', 'anything', 'apparently', 'are', 'as', 'be', 'called', 'cases', 'children', 'considering', 'despair', 'doing', 'echoing', 'encourages', 'even', 'evil', 'expecting', 'generosity', 'give', 'god', 'good', 'he', 'help', 'helping', 'high', 'hopeless', 'imitate', 'in', 'is', 'jesus', 'kind', 'kindness', 'lend', 'lost', 'most', 'never', 'no', 'nothing', 'of', 'one', 'or', 'others', 'own', 'refusing', 'reminded', 'return', 's', 'sons', 'teaches', 'the', 'to', 'unkind', 'unthankful', 'up', 'us', 'we', 'when', 'wicked', 'without']
+	['about', 'acts', 'and', 'anything', 'apparently', 'are', 'as', 'beyond', 'boundless', 'by', 'called', 'cases', 'children', 'compassion', 'consider', 'do', 'doing', 'emulating', 'enemies', 'evil', 'expecting', 'extend', 'for', 'friends', 'god', 'good', 'he', 'helping', 'high', 'hopeless', 'imitate', 'in', 'is', 'kind', 'kindness', 'lending', 'lost', 'love', 'most', 'no', 'not', 'nothing', 'of', 'one', 'our', 'outcome', 'reach', 'refuse', 'return', 's', 'should', 'the', 'to', 'unthankful', 'we', 'without', 'worry']
-- ChatGPT injected words (significant words only) (33):
+- ChatGPT injected words (significant words only) (32):
-	['anxiety', 'apparently', 'called', 'cases', 'children', 'considering', 'despair', 'echoing', 'encourages', 'evil', 'expecting', 'generosity', 'god', 'good', 'help', 'helping', 'high', 'hopeless', 'imitate', 'jesus', 'kind', 'kindness', 'lend', 'lost', 'refusing', 'reminded', 'return', 's', 'sons', 'teaches', 'unkind', 'unthankful', 'wicked']
+	['acts', 'apparently', 'boundless', 'called', 'cases', 'children', 'compassion', 'consider', 'emulating', 'enemies', 'evil', 'expecting', 'extend', 'friends', 'god', 'good', 'helping', 'high', 'hopeless', 'imitate', 'kind', 'kindness', 'lending', 'lost', 'love', 'outcome', 'reach', 'refuse', 'return', 's', 'unthankful', 'worry']

 ### Logs
-- Attempt 1 BHT: As children of the Most High, we are called to imitate God's kindness and generosity.
-When Jesus tells us to lend without expecting anything in return, he is urging us to help those in need without worrying about the outcome.
-Our acts of kindness should not be driven by selfish motives or the desire for personal gain.
-Instead, we are to do good to others, even those who may seem ungrateful or wicked.
-Just as God is kind to the unkind and wicked, we are called to extend our love and assistance to all, without discrimination.
+- Attempt 1 BHT: We are called to be like children of the Most High and imitate God's kindness towards the unkind and wicked.
+In Luke 6:35, Jesus teaches us to do good and lend without expecting anything in return, refusing no one and being without anxiety about the result.
+We are to help the apparently hopeless cases, without despairing about getting the money back.
+Our acts of love should extend beyond our friends and even towards our enemies, as God Himself is kind to the unthankful and evil.
-- 🔄 Luke 6:35 (attempt 1, 97 words, 47.76% quotes quality score: 1.3988087957616808, V2 normalized quality score: 37.85, commentator tiers 1-3: 39.02%, 0.0%, 60.98%)
+- 🔄 Luke 6:35 (attempt 1, 85 words, 42.62% quotes quality score: 1.4273157280723336, V2 normalized quality score: 38.8, commentator tiers 1-3: 41.44%, 0.0%, 58.56%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
+- Attempt 2 BHT: We are called to imitate God's kindness towards the unkind and wicked by doing good and lending without expecting anything in return.
+Our acts of love should extend beyond our friends and reach our enemies.
+By helping the apparently hopeless cases, we should refuse no one and be without anxiety about the result.
+As children of the Most High, we should consider nothing as lost and imitate God's kindness, for He is kind to the unthankful and evil.
+- 🔄 Luke 6:35 (attempt 2, 80 words, 44.64% quotes quality score: 1.4261878867930209, V2 normalized quality score: 38.76, commentator tiers 1-3: 39.66%, 0.0%, 60.34%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: As children of the Most High, we are called to imitate God's kindness and generosity.
-Jesus teaches us to lend without expecting anything in return, refusing no one, and doing good without anxiety about the result.
-Our acts of kindness should flow freely, without any regard for personal gain.
-We are to be kind to the unkind and wicked, just as God is.
-As sons of God, we are reminded to consider nothing as lost and to help even the apparently hopeless cases.
+- Attempt 3 BHT: As children of the Most High, we are called to imitate God's kindness towards the unkind and wicked by doing good and lending without expecting anything in return.
+Our acts of love should extend beyond our friends and reach our enemies.
+By helping the apparently hopeless cases, we should refuse no one and be without anxiety about the result.
+In doing so, we consider nothing as lost and imitate God's kindness, for He is kind to the unthankful and evil.
-- 🔄 Luke 6:35 (attempt 2, 84 words, 42.37% quotes quality score: 1.4512769328966744, V2 normalized quality score: 39.6, commentator tiers 1-3: 43.77%, 0.0%, 56.23%)
+- 🔄 Luke 6:35 (attempt 3, 82 words, 45.61% quotes quality score: 1.4224498385764854, V2 normalized quality score: 38.64, commentator tiers 1-3: 39.54%, 0.0%, 60.46%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: As children of the Most High, we are called to imitate God's kindness and generosity by lending without expecting anything in return.
-Jesus urges us to do good without anxiety about the result and to consider nothing as lost in our acts of kindness.
-We are to be kind to the unkind and wicked, just as God is.
-As sons of God, we are reminded to help even the apparently hopeless cases, without giving up in despair.
+- Attempt 4 BHT: As children of the Most High, we are called to imitate God's kindness by doing good and lending without expecting anything in return.
+By helping the apparently hopeless cases, we refuse no one and do not worry about the outcome.
+We are to consider nothing as lost and imitate God's kindness, for He is kind to the unthankful and evil.
+Our acts of love should extend beyond our friends and reach our enemies, emulating God's boundless compassion.
-- 🔄 Luke 6:35 (attempt 3, 78 words, 42.31% quotes quality score: 1.4860408622038448, V2 normalized quality score: 40.75, commentator tiers 1-3: 46.45%, 0.0%, 53.55%)
+- 🔄 Luke 6:35 (attempt 4, 80 words, 43.86% quotes quality score: 1.4584482451425316, V2 normalized quality score: 39.84, commentator tiers 1-3: 39.43%, 0.0%, 60.57%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: As children of the Most High, we are called to imitate God's kindness and generosity.
-Jesus teaches us to lend without expecting anything in return, refusing no one, doing good without anxiety, and considering nothing as lost when we help others.
-He encourages us to be kind to the unkind and wicked, echoing God's own kindness.
-As sons of God, we are reminded to never despair or give up in helping even the apparently hopeless cases, as God is kind to the unthankful and evil.
+- Attempt 5 BHT: In imitating God's kindness as children of the Most High, we are called to do good and lend without expecting anything in return.
+By helping the seemingly hopeless cases, we refuse no one and remain undisturbed about the outcome.
+It is crucial to consider nothing as lost, demonstrating a generosity that mirrors God's own benevolence.
+As God is kind even to the unthankful and wicked, we should extend our acts of love beyond our friends, reaching out to our enemies with unwavering compassion.
-- 🔄 Luke 6:35 (attempt 4, 87 words, 45.0% quotes quality score: 1.5085075073380705, V2 normalized quality score: 41.5, commentator tiers 1-3: 42.23%, 0.0%, 57.77%)
+- 🔄 Luke 6:35 (attempt 5, 85 words, 43.08% quotes quality score: 1.4008809061855054, V2 normalized quality score: 37.92, commentator tiers 1-3: 36.81%, 0.0%, 63.19%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: As children of the Most High, we are called to imitate God's kindness and generosity.
-Jesus teaches us to lend without expecting anything in return and to do good without anxiety about the result.
-We are to consider nothing as lost when helping others, as sons of God.
-Just as God is kind to the unkind and wicked, we are called to be kind to all, even the apparently hopeless cases.
-Our acts of kindness should be driven by selflessness, reflecting God's love for all.
-- 🔄 Luke 6:35 (attempt 5, 87 words, 45.61% quotes quality score: 1.473055648299044, V2 normalized quality score: 40.32, commentator tiers 1-3: 43.35%, 0.0%, 56.65%)
-	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 6:35 bht prompt v0.7 (87 words, 45.0% quotes)
+- ✅ Luke 6:35 bht prompt v0.7 (80 words, 43.86% quotes)
-- quality score: 1.5085075073380705, V2 normalized quality score: 41.5, commentator tiers 1-3: 42.23%, 0.0%, 57.77%)
+- quality score: 1.4584482451425316, V2 normalized quality score: 39.84, commentator tiers 1-3: 39.43%, 0.0%, 60.57%)